codedge/coding-challenges/README.md

 A repository of coding challenges/tasks I came across in various job interviews.
 I mostly do backend programming in Go and PHP, so here you can find some solutions.

+The solutions to the tasks do not fulfill to be the shortest, fastest or cleanest solutions.

 ## Tasks

 Each task should come with a solution plus some tests to verify.